hamoid/long-hugo-doc/README.md

 it into a global location.
 This works well for shared hosts and other systems where you don't have a privileged account.

-Ideally you should install it somewhere in your path for easy use. `/usr/local/bin` is the most probable location.
+Ideally, you should install it somewhere in your `PATH` for easy use.
+`/usr/local/bin` is the most probable location.

-If you have [Homebrew](http://brew.sh), installation is even easier.
-Just run `brew install hugo`.
+On OS&nbsp;X, if you have [Homebrew](http://brew.sh), installation is even
+easier: just run `brew install hugo`.

 ### Installing Pygments (optional)